 2.4.
-Peirce Developed Semiotics as Epistemic Logic from The Introspection into Our Perceptual Operations by The Complete Trio of Inferences Quasi-Proving Our Perceptual Judgments
+Peirce Developed Semiotics as Epistemic Logic from Introspection into Our Perceptual Operations by the Complete Trio of Inferences Quasi-Proving Our Perceptual Judgments

-Peirce’s Phaneroscopy inquiry is an essential break from the traditional and contemporary difficulty of how logically we can understand our representation of external reality.
-Indeed, only epistemic logic in its entire trio sequence of Abduction of Discovery, Deduction of Prediction and Induction of Evaluation, can provide the complete proof of the Truth of human cognitions, originate in our pre-Rational operations, to quasi-prove their Perceptual Judgments (Peirce, CP: 5.121–145, 1903)
+Peirce’s phaneroscopic inquiry is an essential break from the traditional and contemporary difficulty of how we might logically understand our representation of external reality.
+Indeed, only epistemic logic in its entire trio sequence of Abduction of Discovery, Deduction of Prediction, and Induction of Evaluation, can provide the complete proof of the truth of human cognitions, which originate in our pre-rational operations, and to quasi-prove their perceptual judgments (Peirce, CP: 5.121–145, 1903)

-Hence, the Semiotic Complete Cognitive Operation Is the Trio Sequence of Abduction, Deduction and Induction:
+Hence, the semiotic complete cognitive operation is the trio sequence of Abduction, Deduction, and Induction: